Edited by: Keri Stooksbury

-The best domestic first class experience out there is on the American Airlines A321.
+The best domestic first class experience out there is on the American Airlines A321T.

-This aircraft has a narrow-body, which features only 1 aisle.
-This means there are only 2 seats in each row in a 1-1 configuration.
-With a total of 5 rows, the 10 lie-flat seats with direct aisle access are dubbed “Flagship First Class.”
+This is a narrow-body aircraft, and in first class, there are only 2 seats in each row in a 1-1 configuration.
+With 5 rows, the 10 lie-flat seats with direct aisle access are dubbed “Flagship First Class.”

 Let’s first talk about which routes offer this product.
-Currently, American Airlines operates the A321T on premium transcontinental routes.
-These are:
+Currently, American Airlines operates the A321T on premium transcontinental routes, including:

 - Los Angeles (LAX) – Boston (BOS)

-These are highly competitive premium routes that attract a lot of business and leisure travelers, which is why American Airlines excels here.
+These highly competitive premium routes attract many business and leisure travelers, which is why American Airlines excels here.

 Let’s start with the ground experience.
-The ground experience features Flagship First Check-In, which is an exclusive check-in area that allows for expedited security access.
-Additionally, you’ll enjoy priority privileges like receiving your checked bags first after you land.
+The ground experience features Flagship First Check-In, an exclusive check-in area with expedited security access.
+Additionally, you get priority privileges like being the first to receive your checked bags after you land.

-What’s more is the access to some of the best first class lounges in the world, on a domestic flight, no less.
+What’s more, you get access to some of the best first class lounges in the world — on a domestic flight, no less!

-With a ticket in Flagship First Class, you will have access to the Flagship First Dining, which has astonishingly good a-la-carte dining, unprecedented privacy, luxe shower suites, premium alcohol, and an overall exceptional lounge experience.
+With a ticket in Flagship First Class, you get access to the Flagship First Dining, which has astonishingly good à la carte dining, unprecedented privacy, luxe shower suites, premium alcohol, and an overall exceptional lounge experience.

 - Chicago (ORD)